GJavier94/AndroidProjects/08_Storage_02_Structured_Data_Room/README.md

 ### The purpose of this section is to learn and put in practice the next topics.

 __08_Storage_02_Structured_Data_Room__:<br>
-> - Understanding the 4th type of data storage:structured data storage -> SLite and Room app o implementation of Coroutines for asynchronous DAO calls
+> - Understanding the 4th type of data storage:structured data storage -> SLite and Room app and implementation of Coroutines for asynchronous DAO calls

 Taken from android guides